Dentures Woodland Hills and Manhattan Beach, CA

 If all of your teeth are being removed, we will be placing an immediate denture that will be adjusted and relined with soft material while the bone and gums are healing.
 Six months after the extractions, once the bone and gums have completely healed, the entire denture will be permanently relined to ensure a comfortable and great fit.

-Fabricating custom fitting dentures will be a multiple visit procedure.
+Fabricating custom-fitting dentures will be a multiple visit procedure.
 The process begins with your medical review and a full oral exam.
-The dentist will sit with you and decide specifically what will work best for your mouth for best results.
+The dentist will sit with you and decide specifically what will work best for your mouth for the best results.
 Oral measurements and impressions will be taken by your dentist to ensure a proper fit.
 Once you receive your dentures, several follow-up appointments may be required to fine-tune them and achieve a comfortable fit.

 It may take several weeks to get used to the fit of your new dentures.
 This timeframe can be greatly reduced by having one of our dentists place dental implants to secure the dentures.

 Find the perfect fit with your dentures by contacting Modern American Dentistry to reserve your initial, no-obligation consultation today.